Creditor Lawsuits: What to Expect When the Case Is in Court

 The creditor might try to convince the judge that none of the facts of the case are in dispute—for example, that you signed a legal loan agreement, made no payments, and have no defense as to why you're not paying.
 The creditor also must convince the judge that the plaintiff is entitled to judgment as a matter of law.
 The creditor does this by filing a summary judgment motion.

-If the judge agrees with the creditor, the judge can enter a judgment against you without any trial taking place.
-The creditor should not win if any material (important) facts are in dispute (for example, if you claim you didn't sign the agreement).
+If the judge agrees with the creditor, the judge can enter a judgment against you without any trial.
+The creditor should not win if any material (important) facts are disputed (for example, if you claim you didn't sign the agreement).

 You usually must file papers opposing the creditor's summary judgment motion if you want to fight it.
 If you don't, you'll probably lose.
-Because responding to a summary judgment motion can be complicated, and because the entire lawsuit is at stake, you might want to consult with an attorney.
+Because responding to a summary judgment motion can be complicated, and because the entire lawsuit is at stake, consider consulting with an attorney.

 Several states and the federal court system require that the parties come together at least once before the trial to try to settle the case.
 To assist you in settling, you'll be scheduled to meet with a judge or attorney who has some familiarity with the area of law your case involves.